DKA Welcomes Jamie Toyne

 Dec 03, 2020

-DKA is pleased to have Alice Springs local Jamie Toyne join our team as Economic Development Officer, facilitating the new Enterprise Development program.
+DKA is pleased to have Alice Springs local Jamie Toyne join our team as Program Director / Business Coach, facilitating the new Enterprise Development program.
 Jamie’s role is to research and co-design an economic development program alongside community members and leaders.

 The Enterprise Development program aims to accelerate the development of First Nations enterprises and industries by creating economic opportunities and providing network support to emerging entrepreneurs, business owners, communities, NGOs, and the private and public sector.